-David Hyde Pierce On Stage - Theater Credits, Bio and Tickets
+David Hyde Pierce On Stage - Theatre Credits, Bio and Tickets

-After his groundbreaking TV success, Pierce became a regular on Broadway, starring as Sir Robin in Monty Python's Spamalot from 2005, and winning a Tony Award for his portrayal of Lieutenant Frank Cioffi in the Broadway premiere of musical comedy Curtains.
-Subsequent Broadway credits include Accent on Youth (2009), La Bête (2010 - after a West End premiere in London), and a Tony-nominated turn as Vanya in Vanya and Sonia and Masha and Spike (2013), which premiered off-Broadway at Lincoln Center the previous year.
+After his groundbreaking TV success, Pierce became a regular on Broadway, starring as Sir Robin in Monty Python's Spamalot from 2005 and winning a Tony Award for his portrayal of Lieutenant Frank Cioffi in the Broadway premiere of musical comedy Curtains.
+Subsequent Broadway credits include Accent on Youth (2009), La Bête (2010, after a West End premiere in London), and a Tony-nominated turn as Vanya in Vanya and Sonia and Masha and Spike in 2013, which premiered off Broadway at Lincoln Center the previous year.

-During this time, Pierce also regularly appered off-Broadway with his ever-growing stage résumé boasting appearances for Manhattan Theatre Club in Close Up Space (2011), for the Vineyard Theatre in The Landing (2013), and for Playwrights Horizons in A Life (2016).
+During this time, Pierce also regularly appeared off Broadway, with his ever-growing stage résumé boasting appearances for Manhattan Theatre Club in Close Up Space (2011), for Vineyard Theatre in The Landing (2013), and for Playwrights Horizons in A Life (2016).

 In 2015, Pierce made both his Broadway and Off-Broadway directorial debuts with the Broadway premiere of It Shoulda Been You and the Manhattan Theatre Club production of Ripcord at New York City Center.

 Pierce began performances as Horace Vandergelder opposite Bette Midler in Hello, Dolly! on March 15, 2017, earned a Tony nomination at the 71st annual Tony Awards ceremony, and played his final performance on January 14, 2018.
 He returned to the production for the final six weeks of the Broadway run from July 17 to August 25, 2018.